Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Jax: he might not be able to but I can

   Leona(walks away with her hands in the air): alright, alright forget I ever said anything

-- Kyshumu retires during his press conference.
-Kyshumu announces that he will not be entering the next tournament as he wants to give the the next generation a chance(Jax and Leona)
+- Max has an interview and is fustrated

-  Max: May be I should retire too
+  Max: May be I should retire

+- After the interview Jax confonts Max

   Jax: Yea right.
 You won't quit.